graweedman/fantasy_game/game_design_document.md

 * Enemies - A character or object attacking the player with goal to kill the player.

-* Spikes - A obsticle for character to avoid.
+* Traps - A obsticle for character to avoid.
 Takes health when touched.
 Enemies can also be hurt when touched.

 * Bosses - A final stage enemy that will have a specific arena to fight in.
 Arenas can be only unlcoked after defeating enemies in stage.